SIS-hackathon/slphack/README.md

 Code released under the MIT license.
 Documents released under Creative Commons license.

-<b>slpapp project was developed for the E.A.T School Lunch UX Challange.</b>
+<b>The "slphack" project was developed for the E.A.T School Lunch UX Challange.</b>

 This application uses an open source technology stack consisting of the following components...